rjrodger/simpledb/README.md

   * _override_: (optional) SimpleDB attributes to override function defaults
   * _callback_: (required) callback function accepting parameters _callback(error, result, metadata)_

 Delete an item from SimpleDB.
+The _attrs_ argument is optional, and can be:
+  * an array of attribute names: all matching attributes will be deleted
+  * an object whose properties are attribute names: attributes of the item will be deleted if they have the same value as the object properties.
+Values can be either a single string, or an array of string values, in which case all matching attributes are deleted.

-The _attrs_ argument is an optional array of attribute names.
-If not present, the item is completely removed.
+If no attributes are specified, the item is completely removed.
 If present, only the specified attributes are removed.
 If all the attributes of an item are removed, then it will also be completely deleted.